Int-Angel/Meal-planner/README.md

 * Registration screen
    * User can create an account
 * Week screen
-    * User can add recepies for each day of the week
+    * User can add recipes for each day of the week
-        * User can search for recepies with a search bar
+        * User can search for recipes with a search bar
-* Recepies screen
+* recipes screen
-    * User can create recepies
+    * User can create recipes
 * Shooping list screen
     * User can see the shooping list of the week
 * Social screen